Saucony Peregrine 6 Ice+ Review Facts

 The Saucony Peregrine 6 Ice+ is a unique shoe in many ways.
 For one, it is specifically designed for the runner who is brave enough to get out during the coldest months of the year.
 The Peregrine 6 Ice + utilizes a series of powerful technological elements to protect the runner from the aggressive elements of winter running.
-From the water resistant Flexshell of the upper to the serious grip PWRTRAC outsole, this shoe is serious about protection and durability.
+From the water-resistant Flexshell of the upper to the serious grip PWRTRAC outsole, this shoe is serious about protection and durability.
 Runners reported that they felt safe and protected in this shoe regardless of the conditions they were running in.
-The shoe features a 4 millimeter drop and a surprising lightweight feel.
+The shoe features a 4-millimeter drop and a surprisingly lightweight feel.
 Regardless of snow, ice, hills, or water, runners were able to continue with their training regardless of the conditions.
 There are very few shoes on the market that are designed specifically for the winter months, and this one does it in a stylish, powerful manner.
 Don’t let the bad weather get in the way of your fitness goals with the Saucony Peregrine 6 Ice +.

 The outsole of this shoe is arguably the star of the entire shoe.
 It features technology to create superior grip and traction